SSkipr/AeronauticaHelper/README.md

   - The main loop that ties everything together, running at a fixed interval (or dynamically based on elapsed time).

 - **log_data.txt:**
-  This log file will be created by the application to store timestamps, OCR output, and any alerts sent.
+  The application will create this log file to store timestamps, OCR output, and any alerts sent.

 ### 4. **Running the Application**